ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Performance Overhead

 Using Oblivious HTTP adds both cryptographic overhead and latency to requests relative to a simple HTTP request-response exchange.
 Deploying relay services that are on path between Clients and servers avoids adding significant additional delay due to network topology.
-A study of a similar system {{ODoH}} found that deploying proxies close to servers was most effective in minimizing additional latency.
+A study of a similar system
+{{ODOH-PETS}} found that deploying proxies close to servers was most effective in minimizing additional latency.

 ## Resource Mappings {#proxy-state}